omar-farooq/duffa/README.md

 # #########################################
 * emailing in its current form isn't the best, particularly as the host for omar.earth seems to have disabled php's mail().
-PEAR mail would be a better solution
+PEAR mail would be a better solution but the current back end solution on the main website works so I'd stick with that
-* haven't yet added a feature to show that items from the shop have been posted (as not sure yet if the feature is wanted)
+* haven't yet added a feature to show that items from the shop have been posted (as not sure yet if the shop feature is wanted)
-* an order from the shop can be made but it doesn't yet alert anyone as of yet
+* an order from the shop can be made but it doesn't yet alert anyone as of yet (reasons as above)
 * no post limit on making comments/registration as of yet (mainly due to testing; a post limit would be annoying)
 * honeypot method or captcha has not yet been implemented for things like anonymous posts or registrations.
 This isn't really needed either unless bots/spam become an issue
-* images used aren't the best as I don't have access to the duffa gallery
+* images used aren't the best as I don't have access to the duffa gallery/haven't found a good gallery/gallery may be on facebook which I don't use
 * news section only displays the last three articles.
 I could easily change this so that you can keep swiping through older articles or put an archive in
 * add a cover image option for user profiles
 * ability to change your username
 * about section is incomplete (but trivial)
+* commenting @username currently leads to a blank user page.
+Either I should change the blank user page to read 'no such user' or not include a hyperlink to @non_existent_username

 # ##############################